 Let families know the options before deciding and rationale for each option

 When there’s a big change or decision happening, it’s best to keep families aware of the possible routes you may take.
-In some decisions, it’s not possible to be transparent due to confidentiality or other protections, but in the case of school reopening, be open and honest about your thoughts along the way.
-Many districts have released a few options to families of what school may look like in the fall.
+In some decisions, it’s not possible to be transparent due to confidentiality or other protections, but when possible, be open and honest about your thoughts along the way.
+Perhaps that means releasing some of the options you’re weighing to see how families react.

-Transparency also is transformational in building community.
-In the end, even if the option they wanted didn’t happen, they felt valued and informed on the decision.
+Transparency is transformational in building community.
+In the end, even if the option they wanted didn’t happen, families will feel valued and informed on the decision.
 Treating parents as important stakeholders and communicating proactively helps create advocates and loyal community members.
 It’s best to over-communicate and make families feel like they have too much information than left in the dark.
 They feel a part of the larger community.
 Knowledge is power, and being able to provide families with that power is a necessity in building community and family engagement.

 2. Show the Data